Unrealized Projects 1930-1934

 TOSCA (1930)

-Berthold Viertel (husband of Salka Viertel) wanted to produce a film version of the opera Tosca, without Music and with Greta in the lead.
+Berthold Viertel (husband of Salka Viertel) wanted to produce a film version of the opera Tosca, without music and with Greta in the lead.

 SOURCES: GARBO Book